-Appraisal will restart for all UK doctors in October 2020, after a suspension of six months during the height of the first wave of the Covid crisis.
+Appraisal has restarted for all UK doctors in October 2020, after a suspension of six months during the height of the first wave of the Covid crisis.
 NHS England fully apprecaite that the future is far from certain, and spikes of Covid may lead to future local or national suspensions.
 It was felt very important to re-introduce appraisal to provide an opportunity for a confidential professional discussion, supporting your personal and professional development, and your health and well-being at this very challenging time.
 But equally importantly, the preparation must be straightforward and proportionate.

 Key points to note